Carrot-9/Futura/README.md

-# Soprano
+# Futura

-My dedicated music website written entirely in Rust!
+A personalized website for my music.